 are able to offer a minimally-invasive option for urologic, gynecologic and thoracic surgeries.

 “Any time there’s new, proven technology that offers better outcomes, I get excited about it,” said Andrew Baker, RN, on the Surgery team at Atrium.

 “Robotic-assisted surgery allows the surgeon to do precise work with only small incisions, even for complex surgical procedures.
 It’s amazing.”

 Seated near the patient at the system console in the operating room, the surgeon views the actual surgical site with a total immersion video system and does the surgery in real time using highly accurate, miniaturized instruments.
 Because of the precision of the instruments, only tiny incisions have to be made, eliminating the need to cut through major muscles.

-“I see a magnified, high-resolution 3-D image of the actual surgical site as I work,” says John M. Miller, MD, who performs robotic-assisted thoracic surgery at Atrium.
+“I see a magnified, high-resolution three-dimensional image of the actual surgical site as I work,” said John M. Miller, MD, who performs robotic-assisted thoracic surgery at Atrium.
 “No matter how large an incision would be, I could never have the view that the robot gives me.
 It allows for the most precise work possible.”

 Dr. Miller emphasizes that this is not an independent robot at work.

-“The system cannot be programmed and it cannot make decisions on its own,” he says.
+“The system cannot be programmed and it cannot make decisions on its own,” he said.
 “The robotic system requires that every surgical maneuver be performed with direct input from the surgeon.”